 Current design of the proposed facility

 Preliminary construction began August 2018, to construct temporary bus bays, wayfinding.
 On-Street parking will be removed from the north side of Diagonal Road, along portions of Daingerfield Road, and on King Street adjacent to King Street Gardens to accommodate the construction of temporary bus bays.
-Some of the metered parking within the Kiss & Ride area, and the entire shuttle area within the loop area will be removed to provide construction staging.
-Beginning in November, 2018, Phase 1 will begin and continue through Winter 2020 (approximately 17 months).
+Beginning on November 18, 2018, Phase 1 will begin and continue through Winter 2020 (approximately 18 months).
 During this time, station access will be affected in the following ways:

 - The existing parking lot and bus loading area will be under construction, except for pedestrian paths to the bus bays.